 You can also take a look at the time spent on websites and apps that were rated as neutral.
 In general, these aren’t a problem.
 But if a user spends too much time on neutral sites, they might be spending too little time on websites and apps that are actually productive.

 Users are using the correct websites and apps, but aren’t really working

-Looking at the idle minutes and idle seconds in the Activity Summary will give you a better understanding of whether people are actively working or just have productive apps open.
-You do need to be careful when judging whether what you see is a problem or not, though.
-For some jobs, a high percentage of idle time is normal, such as users that spend most of their time on calls or doing other activities that don’t require them to use their keyboard or mouse a lot.
+Looking at the idle minutes and idle seconds in the Activity Summary report will give you a better understanding of whether people are actively working or just have productive apps open.
+You do need to be careful when judging whether what you see is a problem or not though.
+For some jobs, a high percentage of idle minutes is normal, such as for users who spend most of their time on calls or doing other activities that don’t require them to use their keyboard or mouse a lot.